Introduction to Dubai Visas

 9. How long does it take to process Dubai visas?

 Processing times vary by visa type.
-Residence visas can take 5–15 working days; Golden and Investor Visas can take 2–4 weeks; Student and Job Seeker Visas may take 1–3 weeks.
+UAE residence visas can take 5–15 working days; Golden and Investor Visas can take 2–4 weeks; Student and Job Seeker Visas may take 1–3 weeks.
 Remote Work Visas typically process in 5–10 days.

 10. Do I need a local sponsor for a Dubai visa?

 Employment and Family Sponsorship Visas generally require a UAE-based sponsor.
-However, Golden, Investor, and Remote Work Visas do not require a local sponsor and allow self-sponsorship.
+However, Golden, Investor, Green Visas, and Remote Work Visas do not require a local sponsor and allow self-sponsorship.

 Conclusion